Xiaofei-it/pinoc/README.md

 using a Java classloader for hotfix.
 In contrast, the other techniques need to use a Java classloader to load the instructions written in Java.

 2. High compatibility.
-The Trojan library has higher compatibility than the other techniques, because the Zlang compiler and executor run on the usual JVM, while the other techniques may perform some operations under the JVM, which may not work on some devices.
+The Pinoc library has higher compatibility than the other techniques, because the Zlang compiler and executor run on the usual JVM, while the other techniques may perform some operations under the JVM, which may not work on some devices.

 3. Coming into effect immediately.
-Unlike other techniques, the Trojan library will replace or modify the methods immediately once it has read the specified configuration.
+Unlike other techniques, the Pinoc library will replace or modify the methods immediately once it has read the specified configuration.

 ### Dynamic event tracking